ambrozie/ambrozie.github.io/_posts/2015-10-23-fmi-crypto-seminar.md

 ---
-published: true
+layout: post
+title: FMI Crypto Seminar
 ---

-## FMI Crypto Seminar

 Recently I've attended the first meeting of what I hope will turn into the first fully fledged cryptography seminar in Romania.